jannikbuschke/formik-antd/README.md

 The 1.0.0 release is coming soon to provide a solid and stable api.
 A preview release is available.

-The preview release has some breaking changes:
+For the v1 release some breaking changes happened/are happening:

 - The `validate` prop has been removed (https://github.com/jannikbuschke/Formik-antd/issues/34).
 - The `SubmitButton` component only works inside a `Form` component.
+- Some undocumented/"unofficial" components have been removed (`Action` and `IDataSourceObject`)

 I am currently looking for overall feedback.